play-iot/iot-vpn/cli/python/src/client/README.md

 **Prerequisite:**

 1. Public and private ssh key pairs are generated and available on your deployment computer.
-2. Both deployment computer and `qweio` device are joined VPN.
+2. Both deployment computer and `playio` device are joined VPN.

-Use `ssh-copy-id` command to securely import ssh public key into targeted `qweio` device.
+Use `ssh-copy-id` command to securely import ssh public key into targeted `playio` device.

 ```
 ssh-copy-id -i <path-to-private-ssh-key> <user>@<hostname>.<hub_name>.device
 ```

-Afterward, the `qweio` device can be accessed via password-less ssh
+Afterward, the `playio` device can be accessed via password-less ssh

 ```
 ssh -i <path-to-private-ssh-key> <user>@<hostname>.<hub_name>.device